SC Farm Bureau Teaches Agriculture in the Classroom – to Teachers

 Participants earned three hours of graduate credit for recertification from Winthrop University, courtesy of SCFB’s Ag in the Classroom Fund.
 Along with a modest registration fee, which many County Farm Bureau chapters reimburse to participants, sponsorships raised through the SCFB’s Ag in the Classroom Fund cover the cost of tuition, room and board, resource speakers and tours, and materials for the week-long Institute.

-The 2017 SCFB Ag in the Classroom Summer Teacher Institute was funded through generous support from the SC Ag in the Classroom Fund, SC Farm Bureau Federation, SC Farm Bureau Mutual Insurance Company, SC Beef Council Plus Program, SC Soybean Board, the SC Peanut Board, Newberry Electric Cooperative, Southeast United Dairy Industry Association, Edisto Electric Cooperative, SC Cattlemen’s Foundation, SC Advocates for Agriculture and SC Greenhouse Growers Association.
+The 2018 SCFB Ag in the Classroom Summer Teacher Institute was funded through generous support from the SC Ag in the Classroom Fund, SC Farm Bureau Federation, SC Farm Bureau Mutual Insurance Company, the Dairy Alliance, SC Beef Council, SC Soybean Board, SC Peanut Board, SC Advocates for Agriculture, Amick Farms, SC Pork Board, Blue Ridge Electric Co-op, Newberry Electric Co-op, ArborOne Farm Credit, Scoular, First Citizens Bank and SC Greenhouse Growers Association.

-SCFB’s Ag in the Classroom program also offers year-round no-cost in-service workshops to South Carolina pre-kindergarten through middle school teachers, schools, and school districts.
-To make a tax deductible contribution to the 501(c)(3) Ag in the Classroom program, for more information, or to schedule an in-service workshop, contact SCFB Ag Literacy Program Director Vonne Knight at 803-936-4409 or firstname.lastname@example.org.
+SCFB’s Ag in the Classroom program also offers year-round, no-cost in-service workshops to South Carolina pre-kindergarten through middle school teachers, schools and school districts.
+To make a tax deductible contribution to the 501(c)(3) Ag in the Classroom program, for more information or to schedule an in-service workshop, contact Melanie Moulder at 803-936-4409 or firstname.lastname@example.org.